sockeqwe/pages/content/perfectionism-vs-excellence.md

  > Perfectionism is not self-improvement.
 Perfectionism is, at its core, about trying to earn approval.
 Most perfectionists grew up being praised for achievement and performance (grades, manners, rule following, people pleasing, appearance, sports).
 Somewhere along the way, they adopted this dangerous and debilitating belief system: I am what I accomplish and how well I accomplish it.
 Please.
 Perform.
 Perfect.
 Prove.
  > Perfectionism is a self-destructive and addictive belief system that fuels this primary thought: If I look perfect and do everything perfectly, I can avoid or minimize the painful feelings of blame, judgment, and shame.
  >
- > **Perfectionism is more about perception than internal motivation, and there is no way to control perception, no matter how much time and energy we spend trying.**
+ > Perfectionism is more about perception than internal motivation, and there is no way to control perception, no matter how much time and energy we spend trying.
+ >
+ > Perfectionism is other-focused: What will people think?
+Perfectionism is a hustle.

 I found it interesting to see perfectionism being linked to perception.
 Do I want to be perceived as perfect?
 Why?
 By whom?